camerong-dev/inspire-pc/README.md

   - Title and author is shown on left side of screen.
   - Date of post being created is in bottom right.
   - View button changes color when hovered.
-  - Selecting anywhere on this card will load user into the detail view.

 [Back to top](#contents)